Sunday, April 10, 2011

 I previously listened to my old friend Louis (Learn French with Dailyfrenchpod.com) on the Zune during quiet lunches, when it was convenient to replay things for review.
 Louis explains many words and expressions.
 Dialogues are at normal "unfettered" speed; he explains selected content, and then you hear the dialogue a second time.

 I was beaming for quite some time when I accidentally tapped the iPod screen and discovered that text is included with these podcasts (associated text may be available at the websites, too, but I don't normally go to those, I just listen on the iPod).
-I happened to be listening to One thing in a French day, which, as noted above, includes the full text, so this discovery was particularly exciting.
+I happened to be listening to One thing in a French day, which, as noted above, included the full text until 6/4/13, so this discovery was particularly exciting.
 That text gives me an option to just have some French reading practice, if I'm ever in a situation where listening to the podcast is inconvenient or undesirable.
-Because of its format, One thing in a French day lends itself well to including the entire text (swipe up and down to scroll).
+Because of its format, One thing in a French day lends itself well to (potentially) including the entire text (swipe up and down to scroll).
 The other two podcasts have lengthier content, so it's perhaps less practical for those creators to include the full text.

 All of these podcasts are wonderful, and in just a couple of days of listening, I feel I have already learned good stuff.
 Did you know the (or at least some) French say arobase for the @ in e-mail addresses?
 Laetitia (One thing in a French day) includes that in each episode's closing, so I looked up what I incorrectly imagined was a robase.
 Common name for a cell phone?
 That's portable, which I know now from Rylan (French Podcast).
 Louis (Learn French with Dailyfrenchpod.com) taught me that I had the wrong impression of how to pronounced suggérer (to suggest) -- I didn't think there was a (brief) hard g sound in it at all.